GoogleCloudPlatform/k8s-config-connector/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
-We use this GitHub project as our primary source of truth and the main development repository for Config Connetor.
+We use this GitHub project as our primary source of truth and the main development repository for Config Connector.
 The source code in this project is also mirrored to internal Google repository for the purposes of releases.

 ## Contributor License Agreement